yuanqing/vim-basics/README.md

   You are now in Vim&rsquo;s **Command** mode.

 2. To start typing into the file, you need to switch to Vim&rsquo;s **Insert** mode.
 Press `i` to do so.
-Now, whatever you type will appear as just you would expect in a text editor.
+Now, whatever you type will appear as you would expect in a text editor.

 3. As soon as you are done typing, press `<Esc>` to switch back to **Command** mode.
 (The `<Esc>` key is your friend; hitting `<Esc>` will always bring you back to **Command** mode.)